JL337/devops-project/README.md

 * Clone down this repository to a directory of your choice, eg. `project`
 * `% git clone git@github.com:JL337/devops-project.git project`
+* Navigate to the named repo, example: `cd project`
 * Go back to the Host terminal and lauch the vagrant app. `% vagrant up`
 * Then `% vagrant ssh` to open the vagrant appplication.
 * Within the Guest machine, install the relevant dependencies: